chemsed/learn_django/README.md

  The making of the website
 -----------

-The way we create our website is by following the steps specified in the django tutorial as close as possible (https://docs.djangoproject.com/en/1.9/intro/tutorial01/)
+The way we create our website is by following the steps specified in the Django tutorial as close as possible (https://docs.djangoproject.com/en/1.9/intro/tutorial01/)

 **Creating a project**